-(2) Submissions and documents
+(2) Submissions, documents and information

-The appellant and respondent may submit such written submissions and additional documentary evidence as they may wish to be drawn to the Appeal Committee's attention, provided that any such written submissions and documentary evidence must be submitted not less than 7 days prior to the hearing of the appeal.
-Written submissions and documents submitted less than 7 days prior to the hearing will only be considered by the Appeal Committee in exceptional circumstances.
+- (a) The appellant and respondent may submit such written submissions and additional documentary evidence as they may wish to be drawn to the Appeal Committee's attention, provided that any such written submissions and documentary evidence must be submitted not less than 21 days prior to the hearing of the appeal. - (b) Written submissions and documents submitted less than 21 days prior to the hearing will only be considered by the Appeal Committee in exceptional circumstances. - (c) No later than 21 days prior to the hearing of his case the appellant must confirm whether he wishes to attend the appeal hearing.